Hagia Sophia: Marble Door

 The Marble Door inside the Hagia Sophia is located in the southern upper enclosure or gallery.
 It was used by the participants in synods, who entered and left the meeting chamber through this door.
 It is said that each side is symbolic and that one side represents heaven while the other represents hell.
 Its panels are covered in fruits and fish motifs.
 The door opens into a space that was used as a venue for solemn meetings and important resolutions of patriarchate officials.

-The Nice Door
+Nice Door

 The Nice Door is the oldest architectural element found in the Hagia Sophia dating back to the 2nd century BC.
 The decorations are of reliefs of geometric shapes as well as plants that are believed to have come from a pagan temple in Tarsus in Cilicia, part of the Cibyrrhaeot Theme in modern-day Mersin Province in south-eastern Turkey.
 It was incorporated into the building by Emperor Theophilos in 838 where it is placed in the south exit in the inner narthex.